Baby teeth aren’t temporary, they create the permanence of how your child’s dental health will be for the future.

 When your child has their first tooth surface, it is a momentous occasion, and it is also a signal that it is time to visit the dentist.
 Since decay can occur at any age and time, it is critical to have your child’s teeth examined every six months.

 The ideal situation is to have your child’s first dental examination by age one.
-That way your child isn’t going to be intimidated by the dentist going forward.
-Seeing a dentist early will also help to set up a lifetime of healthy oral habits.
+That way, your child will be less likely to be intimidated by the dentist in the future.
+Seeing a dentist early in life will also help set up a lifetime of healthy oral habits.

 What is the role of baby teeth?

-Most children get all their primary teeth by the age of three.
+Most children will have all their primary teeth by the age of three.
 The primary teeth are not just essential for chewing and eating, they also:

 - Help to promote good nutrition by chewing essential foods